Metroid: Zero Mission: Reception

-Metroid: Zero Mission was given "generally favorable reviews", according to Metacritic.
-The game was praised by a number of reviews, several which called it one of the best games available for the Game Boy Advance.
-Japanese game magazine Famitsu gave the game a score of 34 out of 40.
-X-Play and GamePro enjoyed the game; X-Play said the game was "perfect for blasting space pirates on the go", and GamePro was "constantly surprised" with what the game offered.
+Metroid: Zero Mission received "generally favorable reviews", according to Metacritic.
+Several reviews named it one of the best Game Boy Advance games.
+The Japanese magazine Famitsu gave it a score of 34 out of 40.
+X-Play and GamePro enjoyed the game; X-Play said it was "perfect for blasting space pirates on the go", and GamePro was "constantly surprised" by it.
 GameZone said it surpassed the "style and addictive action" of Metroid Fusion.
-Nintendo World Report called the game a masterpiece and the perfect example of how a Metroid game should be done, saying that the designers carefully mixed all the best elements from the other games and layered them on top of the original level design and concepts of the original Metroid.
-Eurogamer appreciated every minute of the game, affirming that Metroid: Zero Mission should be considered one of the best games available for the Game Boy Advance.
+Nintendo World Report called the game a masterpiece and the perfect example of a Metroid game, saying it mixed all the best elements from the other games and layered them on top of the original Metroid level design and concepts.
+Eurogamer appreciated every minute of the game and said it was one of the best games for the Game Boy Advance.

-A number of reviews were pleased with the new content added to Metroid: Zero Mission.
-Game Informer appreciated the new material, and believed that fans of the Metroid series would "absolutely adore" Metroid: Zero Mission, which they considered one of the greatest video games in the history of gaming.
-1UP.com considered Metroid: Zero Mission to be one of the "most ambitious, comprehensive and successful" remakes for a game such as Metroid, noting that "Metroid: Zero Mission expands on its source material with refined control, gameplay ideas retrofitted from its sequels, new plot hooks for subsequent chapters of the saga, and some innovations which add new layers of complexity to the series.
+A number of reviews were pleased with the content added to Zero Mission.
+Game Informer appreciated the new material, and believed that fans of the Metroid series would "absolutely adore" Zero Mission, which they considered one of the greatest games in history.
+1UP.com considered Zero Mission one of the "most ambitious, comprehensive and successful" remakes for a game such as Metroid, feeling it expanded on its source material with refined control, gameplay ideas retrofitted from its sequels, new plot elements for later games, and innovations which add complexity to the series.

-Criticism of the game stemmed from its short length.
-Regarded as a "weak one-shot experience", IGN felt that players would enjoy the game only after they had completed it and played it again.
+Criticism focused on the short length.
+IGN felt Zero Mission said it "looks, sounds, and plays absolutely wonderfully", but was too short and too easy.
 Eurogamer was also critical of the length.
-Even though GamesRadar liked the game's quality, they said that Nintendo should have "[made] the experience last longer".
-GameSpot was disappointed with the "short-lived experience", but blamed the game's captivating quality that compelled them to complete the game in a few sittings.
-Calling Metroid: Zero Mission stale, GameSpy asserted that players less familiar with Metroid games would get more enjoyment out of it because of its similarities to previous Metroid games.
+GamesRadar liked the game but felt it should have been longer.
+GameSpot was disappointed with the length, but blamed the captivating quality that compelled them to complete the game in a few sittings.
+GameSpy said Zero Mission was "stale" and that players less familiar with Metroid games would get more enjoyment from it.